wfavorite/cgroupy/docs/PotentialExtensions.md

 - What is appropriate for the query.
 If a user requested information based on a single controller, then it would not be appropriate to (attempt to) collect information on all controllers.

 The design of the ``cgroup2`` filesystem interface is keyed appropriately for this purpose.

+## Discovery / actions

+> This is an extension to the "Known invalid items" above.

+Rules for taking actions (like modifying controllers, PIDs, threads...) are based on the current config.
+Like PIDs cannot be added to non-leaf or 'dying' cgroups, resources not belonging to the parent cannot be managed in the client, controllers cannot be modified until they are made active in the subtree_control file...
+If a tool were to be created that managed cgroups (or *a* specific cgroup), then this discovery would be helpful in preventing invalid configuration actions.

+Potential actions:

+- Adding / moving PIDs between cgroups
+- Delegating access
+- Managing resources
+- Feature mapping from ``/sys/kernel/cgroup`` files